l31g/coral/docs/final/markdown.md

 ### Project Timeline ###

 As explained above, the development of our compiler was heavily weighted toward the end of the semester.
-To wit, we include the graph of the team's commits to our git repo, as well as a chart of code additions versus deletions, below. ![commits][] ![add_del][]
+To wit, we include the graph of the team's commits to our git repo, as well as a chart of code additions versus deletions, below.

+![Contributions][]

+![Code Frequency][]

-[commits]: commits.png
+[Contributions]: commits.png

-[add_del]: add_del.png
+[Code Frequency]: add_del.png

 Finally, to back up my earlier claim that our team got plenty of sleep during our week-long development coral-athon, below is the "git punchcard," which displays at which points during the day, and which days out of the week, our commits were made.
-As you can see, there are no commits made between the hours of 4am and 10am, which we consider to be a grand achievement. ![punch][]
+As you can see, there are no commits made between the hours of 4am and 10am, which we consider to be a grand achievement.

+![Punch Card][]

-[punch]: punch_card.png
+[Punch Card]: punch_card.png
+[Contributions]: commits.png
+[Code Frequency]: add_del.png

 ### Project Log ###

 February 12: We meet to discuss potential language ideas.
-A few are more "pet" languages, while the two we like the most are one that helps the user manipulate databases but looks like C, and an "easier vhdl" that makes writing hardware less miserable.
+A few are more "pet" languages, while the two we like the most are one that helps the user manipulate databases but looks like C, and an "easier VHDL" that makes writing hardware less miserable.

 February 15: We meet with Jared during his office hours, and he tells us that the C-like language that manipulates databases sounds like the coolest idea.
 We decide to run with that one.